frouo/lembot-public-website/blog/[21-05-10] welcome.md

 Lembot aims to be your automation partner throughout your journey with Lemlist 🚀

 Last but not least, lembot is not affialiated with lemlist.
-Although we had the chance to speak with G. who heard about lembot and kindly love and respect the idea.
+That said, I had the chance to meet G. who loves the idea and wishes the best for the project.

 ## Why